naoshibaikyu/superbuddn/test.md

 Hunter: All we can do.
 Just have to keep our guard up.
 Let's go.

-*The two make their way uneventfully to the lounge where Shinobu, Naoshi, and Stardust await them.*
+%The two make their way uneventfully to the lounge where Shinobu, Naoshi, and Stardust await them.

 Shinobu: Hunter!
 You made it!
 Check it out! *points at the window*